razvi97/mr-todos/README.md

 ## Installation

-Ensure you have Node.js installed, then download or clone the repository in your PC and start the project using
+Ensure you have Node.js installed, then download or clone the repository in your PC and start the project using.
+This command needs to be executed only once at the beginning, as it automatically installs all necessary dependencies and creates the CLI link.

 ```
-npm start
+npm initialize
 ```

 ### *OPTIONS NEEDED TO RETURN THE DATA ACCORDING TO THE EXERCISE REQUIREMENTS*